 Felony-level offenses carry the possibility of prison time, usually with maximum sentences of one to five years.
 The circumstances of the case and state law will determine what sentences are appropriate.

 In lieu of, or in addition to, a jail or prison sentence, a court may impose a probation sentence for a conviction of selling or supplying alcohol to a minor.
 Probation terms typically last six to 12 months for misdemeanors, though they can be longer.
 Felony probation may last years.
 Defendants on probation must usually regularly report to a probation officer and meet other specific requirements as imposed by the court.
 Failing to comply with any requirement may result in a court ordering the convicted person to jail or prison.

-- Fines.
-Like jail sentences, fines for supplying alcohol to a minor differ depending on the severity of the crime and the state in which you live, though fines can be steep for either.
-A misdemeanor conviction for supplying alcohol to an underage person can result in a fines up to $5,000, though fines of $500 to $1,000 are more common.
+Like jail sentences, fines for selling or supplying alcohol to a minor differ depending on the severity of the crime and the state in which you live, though fines can be steep for either.
+A misdemeanor conviction for supplying alcohol to an underage person can result in fines up to $5,000, though fines of $500 to $1,000 are more common.
 Felony fines tend to be much higher and can exceed $50,000.

-Supplying alcohol charges are serious, especially if your business depends on a liquor license or someone has been injured because of the teen's actions after consuming the alcohol.
+Criminal charges for supplying or selling alcohol to minors are serious, especially if your business depends on a liquor license or someone has been injured because of the minor's actions after consuming the alcohol.
 Even if you're being charged with a first offense, it's in your best interests to speak to a criminal defense attorney before you speak to the police, prosecutors, or anyone else.
-A criminal defense attorney not only knows how to protect your legal rights, but has personal experience with the local courts and prosecutors.
+A criminal defense attorney not only knows how to protect your legal rights but also has personal experience with the local courts and prosecutors.
 You want a good attorney on your side so you can be protected at every stage of the criminal justice process.